Livestream For This Week’s NWA Powerrr Online | 411MANIA

 Livestream For This Week’s NWA Powerrr Online

 The livestream video for this week’s episode of NWA Powerrr is online.
 You can see the video below.
-The episode, titled “Pride vs. Thunder,” is described as follows:
+The episode, titled “Money Where Your Mouth,” is described as follows:

-NWA Powerrr returns with Episode 17 “Pride vs. Thunder” featuring the rematch from NWA Hard Times of Thunder Rosa vs. Allysin Kay for the NWA Women’s World Championship.
-The question is what will Melina’s role play in this much talked about rematch that took not only women’s pro wrestling by storm but the entire National Wrestling Alliance.
+Aldis continued this weekend at Ring of Honor Wrestling’s Free Enterprise Event.
+A few weeks ago, Marty Scurll was offered a unique deal by the man holding the Ten Pounds of Gold for a match at Crockett Cup.
+See that full confrontation here – https://youtu.be/8FDcAXfLC-c When The Villain didn’t answer, Nick Aldis asked for a counter and that counter came.
+See that confrontation here on #NWAPowerrr. if you want to be the FIRST to find out when #CrockettCup will be, please go sign up for the NWA Email list to get that information here – http://www.nationalwrestlingalliance.com

-Also on this #NWAPowerrr, Aron Stevens makes his first televised defense of the NWA National Championship (3rd degree National Championship) as he defends against Trevor Murdoch.
+Nick Aldis is in the main event of NWA Powerrr, teaming with Strictly Business team mate Royce Isaacs vs. The Rock N’ Roll Express in a continuation of the battles started in season two.

 More Trending Stories